Reciprocal Link Checker

 "Sites cross-linked excessively with other sites to inflate a site’s apparent popularity (link schemes)"

-Some website owners and SEOs are familiar with Google PageRank.
+Some website owners and SEOs are familiar with Google PageRank and it’s a good practice to use a page rank checker to check your rankings.
 If their sites have been indexed and ranked by Google, they would be familiar with the term.
-But they may be unfamiliar with "link schemes" and "link farm."
+But they may be unfamiliar with "link schemes" and "link farms."

 There are valid reasons for search engines showing concerns over links between pages.

 What do search engines do?
 When you open a search engine like Google, Yahoo, Bing, etc. You enter your search parameters.
-The search engines compare the key words entered and searches for sites that are related to the search criteria.
+The search engines compare the keywords entered and search for sites that are related to the search criteria.
 It ranks them and displays them on the browser.

 Ranking content is a huge challenge for search engines.
 It has to sift through thousands or millions of content pages that match your search criteria.
 Search engines use different signals to determine which pages are the closest to a user's requirement,